Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Conflict-Based Model Predictive Control

 \subsection{Conflicts in CB-MPC}

-As shown in Fig. \ref{fig:collision description}, for a given planning horizon $t_h$, conflicts can arise between pairs of agents, or agents and obstacles.
-For agent-agent conflicts between agents $a_i$ and $a_j$, the conflict are defined as a tuple ($a_i$, $a_j$, [$t_c$, $t_h$]), where $t_c$ denotes the predicted time of collision at which \eqref{eqn:inter-agent separation} is violated.
-Agent-obstacle conflicts are defined similarly for a given agent as a tuple ($a_i$, $p_p^o$, [$t_c$, $t_h$]), where \eqref{eqn:obstacle avoidance} is violated.
-This differs from CBS in that the conflicts in CB-MPC are defined over location-time ranges instead of location-time pairs to support the continuous-time requirement of MPC.
-In addition, the conflict definition in CB-MPC allows it to generate a single constraint set between each pair of agents at each timestep.
+As shown in Fig. \ref{fig:collision description}, for a given planning horizon that ends at time $t_h$, conflicts can arise between pairs of agents, or agents and obstacles.
+For agent-agent conflicts between agents $a_i$ and $a_j$, the conflicts are defined as a tuple ($a_i$, $a_j$, [$t_c$, $t_h$]), where $t_c$ is the predicted time of collision when \eqref{eqn:inter-agent separation} is violated.
+Note that all agent-obstacle constraints are added for a given agent as defined in \eqref{eqn:obstacle avoidance} at each timestep.
+Compared to CBS, conflicts in CB-MPC are defined over location-time ranges instead of location-time pairs.
+We found that adding individual constraints at each timestep shifts the collision to the immediate future, causing unnecessary extra solves.